 What is a Datacenter Proxy?

-3. Server Response: The destination server processes the request and sends the response back to the proxy server.
+- Server Response: The destination server processes the request and sends the response back to the proxy server.

-4. Proxy Response: The proxy server forwards the response to the user, concealing the user’s original IP address.
+- Proxy Response: The server forwards the response to the user, concealing the user’s original IP address.
+This mechanism keeps the user’s information private, ensuring anonymity and security.

-Advantages of Datacenter Proxies
+Advantages of a Datacenter Proxy

 1. Speed and Performance